securechaindev/securechain-data-dumps/README.md

 # Secure Chain Data Dumps

-This repository serves as a reference and landing page for a resource published on [Zenodo](https://zenodo.org/).
+This repository serves as a reference and landing page for a data dumps published on [Zenodo](https://zenodo.org/).
 In short, acts as a public reference within GitHub to facilitate discovery, citation, and long-term access to the Zenodo resource.

 📦 **Resource:** Contains the files and scripts needed to initialise and populate the databases used by SecureChain.